Toulouse Entry Requirements

 3

-Proceed through customs.
-Choose the green 'Nothing to Declare' channel if you have no items to declare, or the red 'Goods to Declare' channel if you're carrying items exceeding duty-free allowances or restricted goods.
+After immigration, collect your checked luggage from the carousels.
+Then proceed through the customs channel.
+Choose the green 'Nothing to Declare' channel if you are within duty-free limits and have no restricted items, or the red 'Goods to Declare' channel if otherwise.

 Documents to Have Ready